The Nature Reserve of Kivach is located to the north of Petrozavodsk. The pearl of the Reserve is the Kivach Waterfalls on the Suna River.

 48 species of mammals, 197 species of birds, 18 species of fishes and a great number of species of vascular plants are registered in the reserve.

 The main sights and tourist routs are the following.

-The waterfall is situated on Suna river, of the biggest rivers in Karelia.
-It has four stages and the height of 10.7 meters.
-Kivach was considerably more powerful before hydro-electric power station was built in Girvas which is 30 km. higher on the same river.
+The waterfall is situated on the Suna river, one of the biggest rivers in Karelia.
+It is 10.7 meters high and has four stages.
+Kivach was considerably more powerful before a hydro-electric power station was built in Girvas at 30 km up the river.
 But even now the waterfall may impress especially during high water period.
-The rocks of the right shore of Suna river are equipped with sightseeing platforms and guard-railings.
+The rocks of the right shore of the Suna river are equipped with sightseeing platforms and guard-railings.